 This is an heirloom early melon that was bred in 1905, which we have chosen for its excellent flavour when ripe.

-The melons are fairly small (about 1 lb) so that they ripen early, and are slightly ribbed with a netted skin.
+The melons are not too big (about 1 lb) so they ripen early, and are slightly ribbed with a netted skin.
 The succulent flesh is bright green and very juicy when ripe.